Robert Indiana: LOVE

-Indiana’s red, blue, and green LOVE painting was then selected to appear on the Museum of Modern Art’s annual Christmas card in 1965.
+Indiana's red, blue, and green LOVE painting was then selected to appear on the Museum of Modern Art’s annual Christmas card in 1965.
 In an interview Robert Indiana said "It was the most profitable Christmas card the museum ever published."

 Indiana said he was inspired to use these colors because his father used to work at a Phillips 66 gas station whose colors were green and red.
 Robert Indiana described the original colors as "the red and green of that sign against the blue Hoosier sky".
 Still it is believed the colors were inspired also by the painting Red Blue Green (1963) of Ellsworth Kelly, his former partner.

+The colours that dominate Indiana's love painting (red, blue, and green) are also the most prominent colours featured in Kelly's work.
+In this case, Indiana's work became more than just an art piece, but rather an ode to his former lover as well.
+As said by journalist Jonathon Jones, [LOVE] "is a sad love poem, perhaps even an angry one.
+Yet it instantly became a beacon of idealism, optimism, youth and revolt," although information regarding Indiana and Kelly's relationship was not publicly announced until 2013.

 Indiana said, "Ellsworth Kelly introduced me to Hard-Edge and was a great influence on my work, and is responsible for my being here".